Madman2000/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to Andrew's page!"
 ---

-I'm glad you are here.
-I plan to talk about ...
+I'm glad you are here, because that means the page is working properly.
+And thats always a great feeling.